-It is the general policy of Mount Mary that a student must have been accepted by her major department prior to registering for her junior year.
-Departmental advisors will not approve course selections beyond 60 credits if the student is not a member of that department.
-(Note department-specific timelines for transfer students.)
+It is the general policy of Mount Mary that a student must have been accepted by her major division/department prior to registering for her junior year.
+Divisional/Departmental advisors will not approve course selections beyond 60 credits if the student is not a member of that division/department.
+(Note: division/department-specific timelines for transfer students.)